tanghao-xiaomi/docs/en/demo/hello_world/Hello_World.md

 ## 4. Application Auto-Start
-openVela’s startup scripts reside under `/etc`, which is packed into the image as a `romfs` and automatically mounted by `nshlib` at boot.
+openvela’s startup scripts reside under `/etc`, which is packed into the image as a `romfs` and automatically mounted by `nshlib` at boot.
 The following explains how to enable auto-start for your application.

 ### 1. Configuration Options
 In your top-level `Makefile`, ensure these options are set to support ROMFS and init scripts: